Don't have an account? Register Now

-Many forms of insurance are designed to be a safety net: you pay a premium now, so if an accident happens later, you don’t get hit with an even bigger bill.
-But when your budget is tight, it’s hard to fork up money for a “what if."
+Many forms of insurance are designed to be a safety net: you pay a premium now so that, in the event of an accident or tragedy later, you're not left with a massive financial burden.
+It seems like a no-brainer, but when your budget is tight, it can be hard to fork up money for "what if."